JChalka/Gameboy-Player/README.md

 TODO:
-Verify design
+-Verify design
-Fix signal integrity issues
+-Fix signal integrity issues
-Add FPGA to output a VGA/Component signal and bypass GBS-DOL chip, as well as pass through controls
+-Add FPGA to output a VGA/Component signal and bypass GBS-DOL chip, as well as pass through controls